jungmannlab/picasso/docs/localize.rst

 Sensitivity
 ^^^^^^^^^^^

-If the string ``Sensitivity Categories`` can be found in the config, picasso will create a dropdown menu for each entry and if the property can be found in the Micro-Manager Metadata, it will be automatically set.
+If the string ``Sensitivity Categories`` can be found in the config, picasso will create a dropdown menu for each entry, and if the property can be located in the Micro-Manager Metadata, it will be automatically set.

 ::